EliteBAM/Falling-Shape-Challenge/README.md

 - Each test level animates in the terminal.
 This was not part of the CodeSignal challenge, but I thought it was awesome!

-- Levels are modular — main.js will is set to run through every test level in a loop
+- Levels are modular — main.js is set to run through every test level in a loop

 ## How to Run